Azure/azure-sdk-for-js/sdk/storage/storage-blob-changefeed/README.md

     changeFeedEvents.push(event);
 }

-// Resume iterating from the pervious position with the continuationToken. for await (const eventPage of changeFeedClient.getChanges().byPage({continuationToken: firstPage.continuationToken})) {
+// Resume iterating from the previous position with the continuationToken. for await (const eventPage of changeFeedClient.getChanges().byPage({continuationToken: firstPage.continuationToken})) {
     for (const event of eventPage) {
         changeFeedEvents.push(event);